Shawn Christian: Early life

+Christian was born in Grand Rapids, Michigan.
 After graduating from Ferris State University in Big Rapids, Michigan, in 1989 with a degree in marketing, he moved to Chicago to pursue an acting career.
 He starred in numerous stage productions and began appearing in commercials.
-He worked on stage with improvisational company Improv Olympic.
+He promptly moved to Chicago to pursue an acting career, and worked on stage with improvisational company Improv Olympic.